Send the link below via email or IMCopy

 Quick Access PCs

 Short Loan & Group Study

-Should you need in-depth help with the Library resources, you can make an appointment with the Librarian associated with your faculty.
+You can make an appointment with the Librarian associated with your faculty.
 The contact information can be found here:

 There are fifteen individual study rooms available, bookable daily from the Service Counter.
 These rooms cannot be locked, so possessions must not be left unattended.